th0masb/jflow/README.md

  - An extension to the `Iterator` interface called `RichIterator` (along with primitive analogs) with a large amount of additional functionality in the style of `Stream` but with some tweaks.
- - A variety of static factory methods for constructing these iterators (both finite and infinite) from various sources.
+ - A collection of static factory methods for constructing these iterators from various sources.
- - An immutable, array-backed alternative to `List` (along with primitive specializations) called `Vec` which is well integrated with these iterators to facilitate easy construction, manipulation and conversion to/from standard `Collection` implementations.
+ - An immutable, array-backed alternative to `List` (along with primitive analogs) called `Vec` which is well integrated with these iterators to facilitate easy construction, manipulation and conversion to/from standard `Collection` implementations.

-The (imo) unnecessary verbosity of the stream API coupled with my desire for an immutable and ergonomic list motivated me to write this library.
-Writing Java has become much better for me - more done with increased readability with less characters with less bugs and with more enjoyment.
+The (imo) unnecessary verbosity of the stream API in a sequential setting coupled with my desire for an immutable and ergonomic list motivated me to write this library.
+Writing Java has become much better for me - increased readability with less characters with less bugs and with more enjoyment.
+I hope this library can be of use to other people.

 ---
 #### Accessing and using this library